Tomato Cucumber Salad with Mint and Feta

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Chopped Tomato and Cucumber Salad with Mint, Feta, Lemon, and Thyme is a good side salad for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
+This Tomato Cucumber Salad with Mint and Feta is a good side salad for any low-carb diet, or for any phase of the original South Beach Diet.
 Tomatoes do have some carbs, so if you’re strictly limiting carbs you might want to use more cucumbers and less tomatoes.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.